This page in Swedish

 Change/addition of supervisor

-If you want to change, remove or add a supervisor, you, the doctoral student, must fill out the form found below and send it to This is an email address.
+If you want to change, remove or add a supervisor, you, the doctoral student, must fill out the application below.

 Change of general syllabus